 In short, supply chain management and logistics are the processes of gathering raw materials from around the globe, converting them to finished products and getting them to their end consumers when they are required, and doing all of this cost-effectively and sustainably.
 The overall success of all businesses that make or sell things is critically dependent on the quality of their supply chain operations.

-But supply chains are not just the preserve of business – they are also fundamental to humanitarian relief activities in response to natural and man-made disasters such as earthquakes, famines or storms and floods and war zone refugee situations; and to our military and defence capabilities.
+But supply chains are not just the preserve of business – they are also fundamental to humanitarian relief activities in response to natural and man-made disasters such as earthquakes, famines, storms and floods, not to mention war zone refugee situations and to our military and defence capabilities.

 Think of all the components that have to be drawn together to ensure success: the bands have to be booked, the stages and sound and lighting rigs have to be ordered and constructed, food and drink will need to be provided, toilets, first aid and other facilities need to be established, the event needs to be advertised and tickets sold, site security has to be organised.
-If you’ve ever been to a big event you can probably imagine how much planning had to go on beforehand and what operational management and resources are required to ensure that “it all goes alright on the night”.
-Not only do all these things need to be done, they need to be done in the right sequence and to critical time schedules so that the festival goer has a great experience.
+If you’ve ever been to a big event, you can probably imagine how much planning had to go on beforehand and what operational management and resources are required to ensure it goes to plan.
+Not only do all these things need to be done, they need to be done in the right sequence and to critical time schedules, so that the festival-goer has a great experience.
 If you think that kind of job is exciting, then supply chains could be for you.

-And supply chains need to be adaptable to rapidly evolving circumstances.
+Supply chains need to be adaptable to rapidly evolving circumstances.
 The world is changing fast.
-Retailing and high street shopping are changing - more and more is going on-line and supply chains need to react.
-Across society the impact of social media is being felt in the way we shop and the way retailers compete; the landscape is being changed forever.
+Retailing and high street shopping are changing - more and more is going online and supply chains need to react.
+Across society, the impact of social media is being felt in the way we shop and the way retailers compete; the landscape is being changed forever.
 Consumers are becoming more demanding and the ability of company supply chains to meet changes in their buying patterns is critical to success.
 Consumers know what they want and they want it now!
-Consequently, competing businesses know that in addition to the quality of their products, their supply chains must provide all-round great customer service as a major differentiating factor in consumer choice.
+Consequently, competing businesses know that, in addition to the quality of their products, their supply chains must provide all-round great customer service as a major differentiating factor in consumer choice.

 Further, although new IT and communication technologies have helped improve supply efficiency, equally fast-changing developments in product sourcing and different regulatory environments around the world continually increase supply chain complexity.

-Simply to keep up with the pace of all this change, the skills, capabilities and knowledge of supply chain managers need to be second to none.
+Simply to keep up with the pace of all this change, the skills, capabilities and knowledge of supply chain managers need to be second-to-none.
 To stay ahead of the wave and set the new directions for the future, tomorrow’s supply chain leaders need to be exceptional.
 NOVUS provides you with opportunity to make a real contribution.
-Are you up for the challenge?